speedingplanet/intuit-react-playground/src/labs/labs.md

 - Name the test file correctly.
 MUST INCLUDE THE WORD "Lab".
 - Import the correct dependencies
+  - If you want to test against *your* code, import from Lab03.tsx
+  - If you want to test against the *solution* to Lab03, use Lab04.tsx
+- You'll need some dummy data to test against.
+Take a look at `data/all-data.mjs` for examples.
 - Write a smoke test (does the component load, period)
 - Write a test that checks to see if the expected text is in the document (i.e. are any/some/most/all? of the values from the Student object rendering correctly?)